MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 - [Registered](https://my.bt.tn/) one or more bttns.

-## Create a flow that uses a bttn physical button
+## Create a flow that's triggered from a bttn

-In this walk-through, we use a helpdesk template to create a flow that you trigger by a single touch of a [bttn](https://my.bt.tn/).
-When the flow triggers, it generates a support request and sends it to the helpdesk.
+In this walk-through, we use a helpdesk template to create a flow that you can trigger with a single touch of a [bttn](https://my.bt.tn/).
+When the flow triggers, it generates a support request, and then sends it to the helpdesk.
 The support request provides the helpdesk with location information about the room where help is needed.

-Note: While we use a preconfigured template in this walk-through, you're free to use the blank template, which gives you full control over all aspects of your flow.
+While we use a preconfigured template in this walk-through, you're free to use the blank template, which gives you full control over all aspects of your flow.

-This screenshot displays some of the bttn templates that are available for you to quickly get started building flows for your bttn.
-Bttn templates are available for you to create flows that easily connect to Zendesk, Google, and SharePoint, among others:
+Here are some of the bttn templates available for you to quickly create flows for your bttn.
+Notice that bttn templates are available to connect to Zendesk, Google, and SharePoint, among others:

 ![bttn templates](./media/bttn-button-flows/bttn-templates.png)

-Note: Configure all bttn properties, including name, location, email address, and so on, on the [bttn website](https://my.bt.tn/) before you create your flow.

-Tip: For the purposes of this walkthrough, give your bttn a name that represents a conference room in a typical office building.
+Tip: For the purposes of this walk-through, give your bttn a name that represents a conference room in a typical office building.

 The settings for your bttn should resemble this screenshot (from the bttn website):